Jeremy Liew: Investments

 Liew was the first institutional investor and early member of the board of Bonobos, an upscale, e-commerce-driven apparel company that is now a subsidiary of Walmart.
 He was also a first investor and member of the board of Jessica Alba's firm, The Honest Company.
 He became a board member of Affirm, a financial lender of installment loans for consumers, after becoming the co-first institutional investor.

 Jeremy Liew has been a featured speaker and moderator at conferences on video game monetization and has been called a "social game visionary."
 He has invested in a number of successful gaming companies, including Playdom (acquired by Disney), Serious Business (bought by Zynga), Kixeye, and Fan Controlled Football.
 He feels that user engagement is more important than design and is skeptical of Facebook games, referring to them as "highly deterministic and predictable."
+In 2023, Lightspeed hired Moritz Baier-Lentz as partner and head of gaming to build out and lead the firm's gaming practice.

 He was an active investor in media and entertainment, with startups including Giphy (sold to Facebook), HQ, Cheddar Inc., and Beme (acquired by CNN).
 Successful exits have included Flixster (acquired by Warner Brothers), Kongregate (acquired by GameStop and later by Modern Times), and Slice (acquired by Rakuten).
 Recognizing that consumer trends begin with women and are best spread by word-of-mouth led Liew (who heard about it that way) to make a $7 million investment in Rothy's, a company making shoes from recycled plastic bottles and are recyclable themselves.

 Liew was also involved in investments that turned out to be disappointing, including Zest AI (formerly ZestFinance), which started out as an online platform to consumers for point-of-sale subprime financing, using Artificial Intelligence to screen for suitable borrowers, now selling software.
 He invested in Living Social, which was a daily deals firm that enjoyed a meteoric rise, but ultimately failed.
 In 2016, it was acquired by Groupon for $0.
 Liew had invested in the first ridesharing company, named Sidecar.
 The startup lost out to Uber and Lyft, folding in 2015.
 Finally, another investment of his, Mic, a media and internet company catering to millennials, saw its value dwindle from hundreds of millions of dollars in 2017 to $5 million in November 2018, the value at which it was sold to Bustle.
 Liew ascribed the collapse to a change in Facebook algorithms.